 Graduate fellows are graduate students who conduct research and teach at the University.
 They are not considered employees of the University and therefore do not have many of the protections University employees have.

 The contract would have applied to students who fall under the Minnesota Public Employment Labor Relations Act (PELRA).
-In its current language, PELRA allows for the unionization of university student workers but does not allow for graduate fellows to be part of collective bargaining units or unions.
+PELRA allows for the unionization of university student workers and for graduate fellows to be part of collective bargaining units or unions.

 According to an update on the Office of Human Resources website, the University maintains fellowships are non-service awards to graduate students, as fellows do not work assigned hours or under University direction.